 HCDD has a variety of ways that staff members engage with the community members, organizations, and advocates regarding housing and community development activities, including accepting community feedback for the Annual Action Plan.
 For the 2022 Annual Action Plan, HCDD held two virtual public hearings in the Fall of 2021 and two virtual public hearings in the Spring of 2022.
-From March 11 to April 10, 2022, there will be a 30-day public comment period for the Draft 2022 Annual Action Plan.
+From March 11 to April 10, 2022, there was a 30-day public comment period for the Draft 2022 Annual Action Plan.

-A summary of resident comments from the Fall Public Hearings, along with a summary of HCDD's responses, is in Appendix 5 of this document titled Public Hearing Summaries.
+HCDD received input about the 2022 Annual Action several ways.
+Residents and stakeholders could submit a comment through an online survey, email, postal mail, voicemail or by speaking at one of the virtual public hearings.
+A summary of resident and stakeholders comments, including comments from the Fall and Spring Public Hearings, along with a summary of HCDD's responses, is in Appendix 5 of this document titled Public Hearing Summaries.
 Several commenters made comments at the public hearings and spoke about concerns regarding the increase of supportive services and economic opportunities within their communities, reducing affordability periods for program participants to help build generational wealth, outcome metrics used for code enforcement, building better communication networks with residents, and assistance to preserve the historical Freedman's Town.
-A summary of comments from the Spring Public Hearings will also be included in Appendix 5 of the final 2022 Annual Action Plan.
+A summary of comments received through email and HCDD are included in Appendix 7: Written Comments and Responses, and a summary of the online survey comments with HCDD's responses are included in Appendix 8: Online Survey Comments and Responses.